Home>Theology and Spirituality>What Makes A Lutheran A Lutheran

 Luther's emphasis on the primacy of grace in the Christian life has had a lasting impact on Lutheran theology.
 His teachings on justification by grace through faith alone, the priesthood of all believers, and the sufficiency of Scripture as the ultimate authority for faith and life continue to inform the core beliefs of Lutheranism.
 Luther's understanding of grace as unmerited favor, freely given by God, has become a defining feature of Lutheran theology and spirituality.

-Read more: What Are The Lutheran Ten Commandments
+Read more: What Is A Vicar In The Lutheran Church?

 The Legacy of Reform